open-austin/open-austin.github.io/_posts/2017-12-04-Open-Austin-Releases-Joint-Advocacy-Agenda-With-Austin-Tech-Alliance.md

 Mayor Adler recently reaffirmed the city's goal to have a [cumulative net zero carbon footprint by 2050](http://kxan.com/2017/11/28/austin-and-georgetown-mayors-talk-renewable-impacts-and-climate-change/), and a sense of crisis about environmental issues is one common reason that Open Austin members give for their interest in open data.
 Despite that, no civic technolocy project about climate change has ever moved beyond the early experimental phase in Open Austin.
 One reason for that absence could be that the city hasn't yet released the best possible data for measuring the city's progress on its Community Climate Plan.

 To determine whether the city is making progress on reducing emissions, a researcher needs to measure not just the actual emissions, but also the emissions that have been avoided due to the city's environmental policies.
-The city has four good datasets about actual emissions:
+The city has several good datasets about actual emissions:

 1. [emissions by plant](https://data.austintexas.gov/Utilities-and-City-Services/Emissions-By-Plant/ukf5-i76d/data), which is aggregated into [emissions by year](https://data.austintexas.gov/Utilities-and-City-Services/CO2-emissions-by-year/e25g-t5zh), calculated as metric tons of carbon dioxide equivalents (CO2-eq).